kmcgillivray/kmcgillivray.github.io/_posts/2017-07-01-kazuko-revisited.md

 ---

-We stop at the [flower stand](/farmers-market), the one we go to every time because even though they have the same flowers as everyone else, the bouquets are infinitely... better.

-They only have one giant bouquet left, and we're looking for something a little smaller.
-We ask if they could make a small one with the flowers in back, and the flower arranger, the matriarch, the woman in the back of the stand gets to work.
-She's the reason this stand has the best flowers.

-I know immediately we aren't going to get a smaller bouquet.
-Her bouquets don't bend their nature to fit what we want.
-They follow what they must be.
-They don't change on our whim, they have an internal reality that must be expressed or not exist at all.
-She has to make the bouquet what it needs to be.

-The woman and the man bicker as she's finishing, trying to help all of the customers waiting.
-We take the bouquet, a thing of quality impossible to get anywhere else.
-A gift because of its completeness and because it couldn't be what we wanted it to be.

----

 Walking home, we see two flowers carved in the stone above a window.
 A detail of home that we never noticed before.
 Cycles of community marked by flowers and stone, gifts of enthusiasm and discovery.